New York Yankees: Fight and theme songs

 The official fight song for the Yankees is "Here Come the Yankees", written in 1967 by Bob Bundin and Lou Stallman.
 The song was used extensively in radio and television broadcast introductions.
 The song, however, did not catch on with fans and has been rarely used past the 1990s.
 This is contrasted to other, more popular fight songs such as "Meet the Mets", which is played at every Mets home game.
 Another song strongly linked to the team is "New York, New York", which is played in the stadium after home games.
-George Steinbrenner started playing the song during the 1980 season.
-The Frank Sinatra cover version is traditionally played after victories, and the Liza Minnelli original version after losses.
-However, due to a complaint from Minnelli, the Frank Sinatra version is played after home games, regardless of the result.
+George Steinbrenner started having the song played during the 1980 season.
+The Frank Sinatra cover version was traditionally played after victories, and the Liza Minnelli original version after losses.
+However, due to a complaint from Minnelli, the Yankees began playing the Frank Sinatra version after all home games, regardless of the result.
+Starting in the 2025 season, the team stopped playing the song after losses, instead choosing a rotation of other songs from Sinatra including "That's Life."
+This change was made after fans criticized the song being played following the 2024 World Series loss at home.

 A wide selection of songs are played regularly at the stadium, many of them live on the Stadium's Hammond organ.
 One of the popular songs is "God Bless America", which has been played during the seventh-inning stretch since September 11.
 The version typically played for many years since 2001 was an abbreviated version of Kate Smith's rendition.
 In 2019 the Yankees stopped playing Smith's rendition to allegations of racism in some of her songs.
 The team switched to a live version by the stadium organist during the stretch in the interim.
 In 2021, the organ version was replaced by a recording of the Robert Merrill cover of the song.
-Merrill was the national anthem singer in the old Yankees Stadium for Opening Day and other special events before passing away in 1998.
+Merrill was the national anthem singer in the old Yankees Stadium for Opening Day and other special events before dying in 1998.
 During the 5th inning, the grounds crew, while performing their duties, dance to "Y.M.C.A.".
-Former Yankees executive Joseph Molloy said that he saw fans dancing to the song during a spring training game in the mid 1990s.
+Former Yankees executive Joseph Molloy said that he saw fans dancing to the song during a spring training game in the mid-1990s.
 Molloy told Steinbrenner, who started to play the song at the stadium.